That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 We are living in a world of noise and chaos, fear and dis-ease.
 Present times call for a moment to just be still and know - who we are in the world, our connection to one another, and how to live in peace with ourselves and others.

 In the natural world, we can hear the answers, in the wild diversity of the forest, the simple calling of one bird to another, the steady confidence of a river churning.
-Nature speaks if we take time to listen.
+Nature speaks our lessons if we take time to listen.

 There was a time when we could hear these messages clearly.
 Colonial culture has ripped these natural ways of life away from our souls.
 Whether we know it or not, we are longing to return to this natural order.
-The TLC R3 Camping retreat is an opportunity to do so, and chance to "just be."
+The TLC R3 Camping retreat is an opportunity to do so, and a chance to "just be."
 (Learn more of the story here.)

 All campers are asked to sign a general waiver/photo release and community culture agreement.